witoo-source/TheContest/README.md

 - Questions are in Spanish, if your language is not Spanish and you want to put the questions in your language, you could follow the first note
 - In next version, i will add a user interface to change language questions and an easy instalation which will not require a JS Runtime installed

-# THIS PROJECT IS BASED IN THE STREAMING FORMAT 'EL CONCURSILLO' BY ILLOJUAN
+# THIS PROJECT IS BASED ON THE STREAMING FORMAT 'EL CONCURSILLO' BY ILLOJUAN